nopnop2002/esp-idf-ftpServer/README.md

 Use partitions_example_fatfs.csv when you select FATFS on Builtin SPI Flash Memory.
 Use partitions_example_littlefs.csv when you select LittleFS on Builtin SPI Flash Memory.
 If your board has 4M Flash, you can get more space by changing this.
-The maximum partition size of the FAT file system that can be specified on the 4M Flash model is 0x2F0000 (=2,960K).
+The maximum partition size that can be specified for the 4M flash model is 0x2F0000(=2,960K).
 ![config_flash_size](https://github.com/nopnop2002/esp-idf-ftpServer/assets/6020549/81926a15-2d4e-466f-a889-d118b92eba0d)

 # Configuration
 ![config-main](https://user-images.githubusercontent.com/6020549/107847756-a4aa2900-6e31-11eb-9525-6fd82bead5a3.jpg)
 ![config-app](https://user-images.githubusercontent.com/6020549/127939325-1b565ef7-9045-4800-95ad-0153342b5fc1.jpg)

 ## File System Selection
-ESP32 supports the following file systems.
+This project supports the following file systems.
 You can select any one using menuconfig.
 - LittleFS on Builtin SPI Flash Memory
 - FATFS on Builtin SPI Flash Memory
 - FATFS on SD card with SDSPI Interface
 - FATFS on SD card with SDMMC Interface (Valid only for ESP32/ESP32S3)
-- FATFS on External SPI Flash Memory like Winbond W25Q64 (Not supported in this project)
-- FATFS on USB Memory Stick (Not supported in this project)

 Besides this, ESP32 supports SPIFFS, but this project will not use SPIFFS because it cannot handle directories.
 ![Image](https://github.com/user-attachments/assets/b6438577-6bf3-40d2-b700-b81f269fba37)